Tuesday, 12 November 2024

 In the case of my grandfather, he would come in and out of his dementia and he would realise what was happening sometimes, and he did not like it too much.
 I can remember – this is going back 20 or 30 years now – I got a call.
 I was living with my grandparents at the time.
 My pop was not that well, and I got a call from my nan, who was in tears – I was at work – because he had thrown an axe at Nan.
 To put it in picture, Pop was about 80.
 I do not think he had thrown the axe too far, but when it came to restrictive practices, hiding sharp implements was a good step at that time in our family, because for people with dementia, like in the case of my grandfather, when they realise what is happening, it is not a lot of fun, and so they can act out.

 In the case of my father, who had frontotemporal dementia, by the time we realised that there was something really going on, he probably did not have the cognisance to really make those choices.
-My mother would not have had it any other way, as a lot of people would, and she would not let him go into a home.
+My mother would not have had it any other way, as a lot of people would not, and she would not let him go into a home.
 She looked after him for five years, and that was easier at the start and very difficult at the end.
 There was no question in our circumstances who would be in charge, but that does not work for everybody – not everyone has what my father had.
 I had been doing the finances for five years.
 My sister happens to be a lawyer and does all the legal stuff, so that is handy.
 We had the power of attorney sorted out.
-We were in a very lucky position that we could be there and we could assist Mum, but carers do so much work.
+We were in a very lucky position that we could be there and could assist Mum, but carers do so much work.

 Having a next of kin identified based on close relationships, as it says in the bill, when that ability, like my father’s, is taken away from you by the disease that you have got, having the ability to know that it is someone close to you, it is someone you trust, and in a situation where a family can come together – that is the next best thing.
 But not everyone has that either.
 There are times where practitioners, the state, need to come in because there is no-one else.
 I think our aged care sector and our aged care workers – whether they be public, private, faith-based organisations or whatever – by and large do everything they can to benefit the people that are in their care, and they do a fantastic job.
 While I have got the moment, I could not speak higher of the care and support that Uniting AgeWell gave my mother, and the family doctor – everyone chipped in.

 I would say, though – and again this is federal, and I am not necessarily having a go at our federal government – that the current system for dementia that we have in funding care is not adequate to the costs of looking after someone, and we discovered this.
-For the last six months of my father’s life, he was pretty well in a bed, or he would get moved to the chair in the morning and he would get moved back to the bed in the evening.
+For the last six months of my father’s life he was pretty well in a bed, or he would get moved to the chair in the morning and he would get moved back to the bed in the evening.
 He would be changed, he would be fed and we had care coming in.
 He worked as a pharmacist.
 He made good money.
 We were in a very luxurious position.
 We could afford to pay whatever it cost.
-He deserved all of that and good on him.
+He deserved all of that, and good on him.
 But for the last five or six months – again, we were looking after him at home, and there is a lot of privilege there – the cost to Mum effectively was about 16 grand a month.

 Again, we could afford that, and I am not begrudging it.
 We got the money that we got from the government and then we paid whatever else it was, and he deserved every cent.
 But we are very lucky.
 Most people do not have anywhere near that amount of money to care for a loved one.
 Yet we all expect that we will have dignity for every day that we are on this earth.
 I think as a country we could do a little bit more in regard to funding for that care.
 As I said, I have no complaints with Uniting AgeWell.
 They were fantastic.
 It is a very stressful situation for people to go through end of life with a loved one, much more stressful if you happen to be the loved one themself.
 I am glad to hear that the opposition are with us on this; I appreciate that.
 I think it is a good bill.
 I commend it to the house.